Not Dead Yet: Season 2

 At the beginning of Season 2, Lexi's father, Duncan (Brad Garrett), whom she always tries to impress, visits their office.
 Duncan asks Nell to help him write his obituary and help him be a better person, but Nell finds out it's just to make Lexi work harder and he has not changed.
 Sam and her husband Keith (Adhir Kalyan) start having marital issues and eventually get a divorce.
 Lexi and Edward start hooking up, but Edward doesn't tell Nell.
 They later start officially dating.
 Nell meets TJ (Jesse Garcia), a coworker, and they start dating.
-But, when Nell brings babies into the conversation and looks into freezing her eggs.
-TJ reveals he never has wanted to have kids and they decide to break up but are still friends.
+When Nell brings babies into the conversation and looks into freezing her eggs, TJ reveals he never has wanted to have kids and they decide to break up but remain friends.
 That same episode, Edward finds out Duncan is selling SoCal Independent and tells Lexi and Nell.
 Everyone goes into a panic.
 During all the chaos Duncan collapses and is taken to the hospital but also appears as Nell's ghost.
 Duncan has heart surgery and survives.
 Lexi decides to take matters into her own hands and buy out the company.
 Duncan and Lexi's relationship slowly restores as he understands that Lexi is grown up.